 Install Extreme Shock End cap so the battery will no longer able to move; this is the recommended approach from Firenock LLC.

 Last, there can be a faulty battery, too.
 The usual symptom of a bad battery is that upon activation, the lighted nock will give out a bright glow then dims to shut off within a few seconds.
 By changing the batteries (a known working one) you will know if it is a battery issue.
 If it is indeed a bad battery situation and the battery is newly purchased, please send it back for replacement.

-In extremes of temperature or humidity, a Firenock may require up to 8 seconds for the system to reset before it can be deactivated.
+Under extreme temperature or humidity, a Firenock may require 8 seconds for the system to reset before it can be deactivated.
 In addition, Firenocks have a built-in motion sensor for ultimate shut-off protection.
 A Firenock will remain lit when it encounters shock and motion within the first 4-8 seconds after it has been activated.

 In case of non-red color hunting Firenock, they all use a different circuit from the basic red LED circuit.
 Their drawing power are significantly different.
 Since the logic gates variance will be too low to be recognized whenever the power is low and be considered inconsistent, it is designed so it will not allow itself to be turned on whenever the power of the battery drops below 30% of its total capacity or the voltage drops below 2.7 volts.
 The Firenock is still good to use, just that one can no longer drop the arrow on the nock to shut the nock off.
 It is part of the non-red color circuit design.
 A new battery is all it takes to solve this situation.